UWC Pearson College

 The facilities are built in a West Coast modern style designed to reflect and respect the natural setting and include a waterfront dining hall, state of the art science labs, classrooms, a 300-seat theatre, small lecture hall, visual arts facilities, an Education Resource Centre/Library and a Spiritual Centre.
 Unique architectural features include a floating marine sciences centre on the bay that contains a well-equipped seafront environmental systems lab and a hilltop observatory that facilitates astronomy study and exploration of the night skies.
 Students also conduct research above and below water at nearby Race Rocks Ecological Reserve.
 On-campus recreational facilities include a 25m indoor pool and exercise room, outdoor tennis, basketball and volleyball courts, soccer field, student common room and extensive hiking and cycling trails emanating from the campus.

-The campus is in a beautiful forested setting on Pedder Bay near the southern tip of Vancouver Island on the west coast of Canada, about 30 kilometers southwest of the provincial capital of Victoria, British Columbia.
+The campus is in a beautiful forested setting on Pedder Bay near the southern tip of Vancouver Island on the west coast of Canada, about 30 kilometres southwest of the provincial capital of Victoria, British Columbia.

 Students apply through their UWC national committee.
 Exceptions to that are only within refugee or stateless populations and unique cases.
 For more information, visit the website.